Photographs by Chris Marais

 “I loved this idea.
 So I got together a cart and donkeys and began to smous with clothes and shoes.
 Whatever I was paid, I said I wanted half in cash and half in clothes.
 So I’d get huge bundles, which I sold on.
 Then I started asking for chickens as part payment.
 I’d keep the best ones and put them with my leghorn rooster.
 That’s how I started chicken and egg trade, supplying restaurants and the hotel in Middelburg.”

 He eventually went into the leather business, mostly doing riempies (rawhide straps for chairs).
-But five years ago, he did what Oom Johannes Willemse used to do and started making donkey carts for farms and tourism.
+But then he started making donkey carts for farms and tourism.

 Inspanned and pulling the donkey cart were the donkeys Mens and Blouberg with Jonathan Bantom (aka Rooi Jan) and Henry van Tonder (aka Kraan) at the reins.
 Andries is particularly proud that Rooi Jan can train a donkey within four days – so well that it comes to a halt at stop streets.

 The subject drifts on to names, specifically names of donkeys.
-Andries favours names like Witbooi, Appel, Bakskeen, Vos, Spiekeries, Sokkie, Salsien, Koffie, Ysterman, Soldaat, Kasper, Buks, Valk, Doortjie, Jagel.
+Andries favours names like Witbooi, Appel, Bakskeen, Vos, Spiekeries, Sokkie, Salsien, Koffie, Ysterman, Soldaat, Kasper, Buks, Valk, Doortjie and Jagel.
 He called the donkey in front of us Mens (Human) because everyone calls him Andries Perd (Andries Horse).

 Hi Julie.
 Most interested stories I read in a long time.
 We also bought a package deal from uncle Andries about 5 yrs ago.
 It is giving us sooooo much joy.
 We use it at the farmers market in Bloemfontein every Saturday.
 2of ours is also called Blouberg end Salsien.
 Have a look at our FB page.
 Hastig se donkiewa.
 Also from uncle Andries -only one a in the name.
 We looooovvvvveeee donkeys.